TLe2023/PaymentFraudDetection/README.md

 #### 4.2.1 Data Quality

 **Null values:** The quality of the dataset is very decent although there are NULL values in the Sender and Receiver related categorical attributes.
-However, the missing information represents less than 15%.
-These missing values can later be dropped or imputed.
+The missing information represents less than 15% and were imputed instead of being dropped.

 ![fig2](images/null.png)

-**Outliers:** Outliers present the "USA_amount" feature and the upper fence value is USD 1,000.
+**Outliers:** Outliers present in the "USA_amount" feature and the upper fence value is USD 1,000.
 In addition, the dataset contains transactions with zero amount.

 <br>